 A court of appeals is not permitted to "duplicate the role of the lower court."

 Anderson v.
 Bessemer City, 470 U.S. 564, 573 (1985).
 Rather, its job is to review the trial court's fact findings for clear error, and it can reverse the trial court on a factual issue only when it has a "definite and firm conviction that a mistake has been committed."
 Id.
-The failure to give appropriate deference to the district court's

-5 Similarly, the district court pla ced significance on the fact there was "no corroborating evidence for any of the incriminating App.
+The failure to give appropriate deference to the district court's by the district court were dismissed by the court of appeals as "minor" and only "tangential 'clerical errors."
+App.
+25a, 27a, 139a.
+Similarly, the district court placed significance on the fact there was "no corroborating evidence for any of the incriminating statements" in the report, including no statements from any other detainee implicating Latif.
+App.
 139a.
-Incredibly, however, it regard ded the reliability of the report to be bolstered by accounts of Latif, even though the information in those reports -was entirely exculpatory and inconsistent with the government As Judge Tatel noted, the majority "nowhere disag ree[d] that all of the sound similar to App.
+The court of appeals apparently regarded these facts as essentially insignificant when it weighed the evidence.
+App.
+35a & n.11.
+Incredibly, however, it regarded the reliability of the report to be bolstered by accounts of subsequent interrogations of Latif, even though the information in those later reports-e.g., that Latif studied the Koran in Afghanistan, that Abdul Fadel was imam of a mosque in Kabul, that Taqi Ullah guided Latif over the border-was entirely exculpatory and inconsistent with the government's allegations.
+App.
+29a-30a, 39a-41a.
+As Judge Tatel noted, the majority "nowhere disagree[d] that all of the names and statements appearing in the Report sound similar to names and statements Latif later made."
+App.
 92a-93a.

-SECRET//NOPORIV
+SPORTWIOTOR!